-- (1) Represents payment of base salary for a period of twenty-four (24) months. - (2) The payment of a Target Bonus to the Named Executive Officer is at the sole discretion of the Compensation Committee.
+- (1) Represents payment of base salary for a period of twenty-four (24) months. - (2) The payment of a Target Bonus to the Named Executive Officer is at the sole discretion of the Board of Directors.
 A Target Bonus is equal to a percentage of the Named Executive Officer's annual base salary as follows Mr. Hart 45%; and Mr. Ziebell 35%.
-The above assumes that the Compensation Committee determined, in its sole discretion, that each executive earned the full Target Bonus for the fiscal year. - (3) Amounts shown in this column reflect the value of unvested stock options and market value of unvested restricted stock units that would have accelerated if the Named Executive Officer's employment was terminated on April 30, 2020 in connection with a change-in-control.
-Values were derived using \$6.10, the closing price of our common stock on the last trading day of our fiscal year ended April 30, 2020.
+The above assumes that the Board of Directors authorized the payment of the full Target Bonus to each executive for the fiscal year. - (3) Amount calculated by multiplying the number of unvested shares subject to accelerated vesting under outstanding stock options by the difference between \$4.79 (the closing price per share of our Common Stock on the last trading day of the fiscal year ended April 30, 2019) and the exercise price per share of the underlying stock option in connection with a change-in-control event.
 These amounts, if any, do not correspond to the actual value that may be recognized by each Named Executive Officer as there can be no assurance that the options will ever be exercised or that the value on exercise will be equal to the amounts shown in this column. - (4) Represents estimated payments to reimburse executive's monthly benefits premiums for continued group health, dental, and vision benefits in addition to premiums for disability and term life insurance during the severance period twenty-four (24) months.
 Amounts were calculated based on current premiums paid for executive's benefits.